Being aware of our vulnerability as human beings and showing it to others is not a weakness, but something we should all do more frequently.

-Being vulnerable is about being aware of our defects, weaknesses, development areas and not being afraid of sharing or showing them to others.
+Being vulnerable is about being aware of our defects, weaknesses, and development areas and not being afraid of sharing or showing them to others.
 It’s about not taking ourselves too seriously and laughing at ourselves now and then.
 Being vulnerable is about knowing that we aren’t perfect and will never be, but accepting and loving ourselves nevertheless.

 How do we do this?
 Here you have some tips:

-– Be honest, frank, and transparent with others about what you feel, what worries you, what you aren’t sure about, what you don’t agree with, what you aren’t good at.
-You may think this will make you look weak, and people will take advantage of you, but the opposite is true.
-By accepting and showing your vulnerability, you are telling others that you are aware of it, it’s not a blind spot, and are strong enough and feel secure enough to put it in plain sight, for all to see.
+– Be honest, frank, and transparent with others about what you feel, what worries you, what you aren’t sure about, what you don’t agree with, and what you aren’t good at.
+You may think this will make you look weak and people will take advantage of you, but the opposite is true.
+By accepting and showing your vulnerability, you are telling others that you are aware of it, it’s not a blind spot, and are strong enough and feel secure enough to put it in plain sight for all to see.

 – Practice unconditional love, starting with yourself.
 Love with strings attached isn’t real love; real love is unconditional.
 The first person you should love unconditionally is yourself.
 Many people (I include myself here) are too harsh on themselves and focus more on their failures than their achievements.
 Love yourself as you would love your partner, children, parents, or best friend: knowing that you are not perfect, but your imperfections are part of you and make you more lovable.
 Why is this so easy to apply to others, but not to ourselves?